realXtend/doc/netgames/api_complexity_analysis.rst

 [sirikata-scripting]_.

 The analysis here is limited to the two platforms simply because we do not have more implementations (Pong source codes) to study yet.
+Also we find that a careful review is in place first to evaluate the suitability of this kind of Object-Points analysis, before continuing to apply it more.
 The Tundra one was initiated by the author (only the scene and trivial computer opponent logic as a test), and later completed by an independent developer (he made all the networking and game control code).
 The Union one we found with an Internet search.

 Application of Object-Point analysis